batteries-included/batteries-included/static/src/content/doc/how-it-works.md

 A project might include a variety of resources working together to provide a specific application or service:

-- Web services handling user interfaces and API endpoints
+- Web services handling user interfaces and API endpoints.
-- Databases storing application data
+- Databases storing application data.
-- Monitoring dashboards providing insights into project performance
+- Monitoring dashboards providing insights into project performance.
-- AI notebooks for data analysis and model development
+- AI notebooks for data analysis and model development.

 A project-based approach makes it easier to manage complex systems by grouping related resources together and providing a unified view of their status and